alottabits/boardfarm-bdd/docs/automated_ui_maintenance_strategy.md

 ## Conclusion

 This automated maintenance strategy, driven by tools within the `boardfarm` framework, provides a powerful and scalable way to manage UI test artifacts.
 It:
-- ✅ Minimizes manual maintenance of selectors.
+- ✅ Minimizes manual maintenance of selectors and navigation paths.
 - ✅ Detects UI changes early and automatically.
-- ✅ Generates consistent, standardized selector files.
+- ✅ Generates consistent, standardized selector and navigation files.
 - ✅ Integrates cleanly with CI/CD for a hands-off maintenance process.

-By treating the UI map and selector file as test artifacts that are automatically maintained by framework tools and consumed by a device's standard `gui` component, we achieve a robust and efficient workflow.
+By treating the UI map, selector file, and navigation file as test artifacts that are automatically maintained by framework tools and consumed by a device's standard `gui` component, we achieve a robust and efficient workflow.